busy-tag/Busy_Tag_Spotify_Widget/readme.md

 4. Ensure the default font file `MontserratBlack-3zOvZ.ttf` is in the project directory.

+5. Install gifsicle (for GIF creation and optimization):

+	Follow this guide for installation instructions

 ## Configuration

 The script provides several customizable parameters: